VenkataSivaManojAddala/Evalu8/README.md

 Evalu8 is a project aiming to develop a complete end-to-end web application for automating evaluations in Amrita Vishwa Vidyapeetham, Coimbatore.
 This will be referred to as E8 in this documentation.
 <br>

-This project was assigned to us as an Internship, by the Department of Artificial Intelligence, Amrita Vishwa Vidyapeetham, Coimbatore.
+This project was undertaken during the summer vacation and developed specifically for the faculty of the School of Artificial Intelligence at Amrita Vishwa Vidyapeetham, Coimbatore, India.

-For a quick demonstration of the work, you can directly skip to the [Demo](#demo) section of this documentation.

-**Note of Gratitude** : Completing this project in time would not have been possible without the support and co-operation of my wonderful team.
-Take a moment to explore <a href=https://www.linkedin.com/feed/update/urn:li:activity:7219531714358910976/>my team.</a><br><br>
+**Note of Gratitude:** Successfully completing this project on time was made possible by the incredible support and collaboration of my amazing team.

 # Introduction and Objective